 Finding the right medication

-Some antidepressants can cause withdrawal symptoms unless you slowly taper off your dose, and quitting suddenly may cause a sudden worsening of depression.
-Don't give up until you find an antidepressant or medication that's suitable for you — you're likely to find one that works and has tolerable side effects.
+If you're bothered by side effects, don't stop taking an antidepressant without talking to your doctor first.
+Some antidepressants can cause withdrawal symptoms unless you slowly taper off, and quitting abruptly may cause a sudden worsening of depression.
+Don't give up until you find a medication that's suitable for you.

 Antidepressants and pregnancy